 Be sure to choose a solution that's easy to implement so that you can be up and running in short order.
 In general, a web-based solution, rather than packaged software, is typically easier and cheaper to deploy because it eliminates most costly hardware and IT requirements.
 Finally, you should look for a credible, experienced vendor, one who intimately understands performance review best practices and can help you establish them at your workplace.

 Because everyone in your organization wears a lot of hats, knowing who's doing what can sometimes be difficult.
-Now with SuccessFactors, you can provide your people with the means to easily align goals to the overall mission of your company.
+Now with SAP SuccessFactors, you can provide your people with the means to easily align goals to the overall mission of your company.

-SuccessFactors performance management solution for small and mid-sized businesses unites employees at your company and targets them towards the same objectives.
+SAP SuccessFactors performance management solution for small and mid-sized businesses unites employees at your company and targets them towards the same objectives.
 Each employee receives clear direction that links their individual goals with those of your organization.
 You can cover more ground, faster, with the sameresources-achieving the success that moves markets.
-No matter how fast you're changing, let SuccessFactors help focus your workforce.
+No matter how fast you're changing, let SAP SuccessFactors help focus your workforce.